jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Well, I've had some unfortunate dental needs.
 I've got a couple of cavities.
 My dentist wants to use TPA, translucent pallet crystalline aluminum oxide.
 As a filling.

 A: Because?

 Q: That's what he wants to use.

-A: This isn't a regular composite, is this on the top side of a molar?
+A: Just get a regular composite, is this on the top side of a molar?
 Or is it facial?

 Q: It's on the front, it's number 27.
 Actually, I've got smaller ones at 26 and one at 27.
 He also wanted to use dycal initially.
 And I've checked that against the Clifford testing that I used, and that's to be counter-indicated for that material.
 And this is an aluminum type ceramic, but I don't know...